 The main page contains three PrimeFaces Panels to structure the content a little bit.
 Common charts like BarChart, LineChart, PieChart, etc. are also part of the component library of PrimeFaces.
-At the latest when integrating charts while using SPA frameworks, you would now need to evaluate a new library, include it to your project, learn its specific API, see how it integrates and create an interface to provide the data.
+At the latest when integrating charts while using SPA frameworks, you would now need to evaluate a new library.
+Next, include it to your project, learn its specific API, see how it integrates.
+On the backend you’ll create an interface to provide the data.
 With JSF you just have to expose the chart’s data model object with a backing bean, prepare the data basis with custom Java code (e.g. fetch data from a database via JPA) and you are done:

-CRUD (Create, Read, Update, Delete) operations are also quite easy to achieve with this component as you don’t have to design and implement any e.g. REST-based interfaces.
+CRUD (Create, Read, Update, Delete) operations are also quite easy to achieve with this component.
+Given these components and the way JSF works you don’t have to design and implement any RESTinterfaces.
 You can find a blog post about a CRUD table with JSF, PrimeFaces, and JPA here.

 Just visualizing data without creating it, is boring.
 With JSF, no problem!

 The Input components from PrimeFaces cover nearly every use case.
 To show you a selection of them, I decided to use a dropdown input with searching capability.
 Next, an input with masking (e.g. tax id, card numbers), a slider, a toggle switch, and a date picker.
 Some of the input fields are backend by server-side data and some are static.